FOLLOW US

 Dual British-Russian nationals are treated as Russian nationals by local authorities.
 The consular support FCDO can provide is severely limited.
 If you are arrested or detained, Russian authorities are unlikely to allow us consular access.

 In 2022, Russia declared a partial mobilisation of Russian citizens to join the military forces.
 Military recruitment continues.
-Anyone with a Russian passport could be conscripted.
+Anyone with a Russian passport could be required to join the military (conscripted).

 In August, Russian law was amended to stop Russian nationals eligible for military conscription from leaving Russia from the day their draft notice appears on the federal electronic conscription register.